 Or 120 day.

-I’ve been more productive during the last 120 days than I have been in years.
-With all the demands on my time and energy, I’m more productive than I was when I had the time and space to dive into an imaginary world for weeks at a time.
+I was more productive during that 120 days than I had been in years.
+With all the demands on my time and energy, I was much more productive than when I had the time and space to dive into an imaginary world for weeks at a time.